marmakoide/inside-3d-mesh/README.md

 Using the Generalized Winding Number for a inside/outside test is not optimal.
-It takes O(n) operations for n triangles, while a raycasting approach takes O(log(n)) operations when a suitable data structure such as a KD-tree.
-However, the raycasting approach usually requires more code and takes more effort to make it robust to degenerate cases.
-In contrast, the Generalized Winding Number approach can handles holes, non-manifold surfaces and duplicated triangles.
+It takes O(n) operations for n triangles, while a raycasting approach takes O(log(n)) operations when a suitable data structure such as a KD-tree is used.
+However, the raycasting approach usually requires more code and takes more efforts to make it robust to degenerate cases.
+In contrast, the Generalized Winding Number approach can handles holes, non-manifold surfaces and duplicated triangles without code for special case handling.

 The Generalized Winding Number is naturally parallel, it is the same computation repeated for each triangle and each point to test.
 This make the approach a